cqframework/CQL-Formatting-and-Usage-Wiki/Source/Cooking With CQL/71/AuthoringPatterns.md

 #### Medication not dispensed

-QICore defines the [MedicationDispenseNotDone](https://hl7.org/fhir/us/qicore/STU4.1.1/StructureDefinition-qicore-mednotdispensed.html) profile to represent documentation of the reason that a dispense did not occur.
-By default, MedicationDispenseNotDone resources in QICore are characterized by the `medication` element, which can be represented as a code or a reference.
+QICore defines the [MedicationDispenseDeclined](https://hl7.org/fhir/us/qicore/STU5.0.0/StructureDefinition-qicore-medicationdispensedeclined.html) profile to represent documentation of the reason that a dispense did not occur.
+By default, MedicationDispenseDeclined resources in QICore are characterized by the `medication` element, which can be represented as a code or a reference.

 ```cql
 define "Dementia Medication Not Dispensed":